Mo-AH/keepout_zones_ros2/README.md

 ## Nodes
 ### 1. Navagation_launch_file_nodes:

-- Nav2 Controller
+- Nav2_Controller:
-This is a Task Server in Nav2 that implements the nav2_msgs::action::FollowPath action server which is resposible for generating command velocities for the robot and given the computed path from the planner module in nav2_planner.
+This is a Task Server in Nav2 that implements the nav2_msgs::action::FollowPath action server which is responsible for generating command velocities for the robot ,given the computed path from the planner module in nav2_planner.
-- Nav2_recoveries
+- Nav2_recoveries:
 Package that implements a module for executing simple controlled robot movements such as rotating on its own axis or moving linearly.
-- BT Navigator
+- BT_navigator(Behavior Tree Navigator):
-This implements the NavigateToPose task interface.
+This module implements the NavigateToPose task interface.
 It is a Behavior Tree-based implementation of navigation that is intended to allow for flexibility in the navigation task and provide a way to easily specify complex robot behaviors.
-- Nav2 Waypoint Follower
+- Nav2_Waypoint_Follower:
-The Nav2 waypoint follower is a waypoint following program used if you need to go to a given location and complete a specific task, that is to take a given set of waypoints and navigate to a set of positions in the order provided in the action request.
+It is a waypoint following program used if you need to go to a given location and complete a specific task, that is to take a given set of waypoints and navigate to a set of positions in the order provided in the action request.
 The last waypoint in the waypoint array is the final position.
-- Nav2 Planner
+- Nav2_Planner:
 This is a planning module which implements the nav2_behavior_tree::ComputePathToPose interface which is responsible for generating a feasible path, given start and end robot poses.

-### 2. slam_launch and localization
+### 2. slam_launch and localization files

-- Map Server
+- Map_Server:
 The Map Server provides maps to the rest of the Nav2 system using both topic and service interfaces.
-- nav2_amcl
+- nav2_amcl:
 Adaptive Monte Carlo Localization (AMCL) is a probabilistic localization module which estimates the position and orientation (i.e. Pose) of a robot in a given known map.

 ### 3. bringup_lanuch (file used for control the whole navigation and localization codes)

-- costmap_filter_info_server
+- costmap_filter_info_server:
 This is used for filter map which is drawn to be kept out when the robot moves ub the map.
-- nav2_lifecycle_manager
+- nav2_lifecycle_manager:
 This is used to allows the system startup to ensure that all required nodes have been instantiated correctly before they begin their execution.
-Using lifecycle nodes also allows nodes to be restarted or replaced on-line.
+Using lifecycle nodes also allows nodes to be restarted or replaced on-line and this is used in all nodes.

 ### 4. robot_launch_file

-- This file is used for launching the Rviz, tiago robot, the map without keepoutzones, webots environment and bringup file which is reposiblle for the navigation and keepout zones
+- This file is used for launching the Rviz, tiago robot, the map without keepoutzones, webots environment and bringup file which is responsible for the navigation and keepout zones
 ## rqt_graph
 ![rosgraph2](https://user-images.githubusercontent.com/94136236/178357630-e0d9ac44-3242-4946-a245-e0bb1186af43.png)